anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: No yesterdays are ever wasted for those who give themselves to today.
+Quote: When you come to the end of your rope, tie a knot and hang on.

-By: Brendan Behan
+By: Franklin D. Roosevelt